a-maze-d/fledex/pages/architecture.md

 Animator`s to redefine the animation.
 All other triggers are collected over time and can be used when updating the animation.

-For example: we want to be able to check the current temperature in regular interval and trigger a re-animation to adjust the "display" depending on the temperature.
+For example: we want to be able to check the current temperature at regular interval and trigger a re-animation to adjust the "display" depending on the temperature.
 Your temperature checking code would use the `Fledex.Utils.PubSub.broadcast_trigger/1` function to publish the temperature.

 # The Job
-It is quite common to execute certain functions in regular intervals (like in the example mentioned above to check the temperature).
+It is quite common to execute certain functions at regular intervals (like in the example mentioned above to check the temperature).
 For this purpose a cron job facility is provided.

 # The Coordinator and the states
 Animations and Effects can publish an event to communicate about the animation/effect state.